zetavg/chromium-website/site/updates/chips/index.md

 });
 ```

-## Demo
+## Demo (Chrome 103 or later)

 One you have followed the instructions in the [End-to-End Testing](#end-to-end-testing) section, you can use the following instructions to see a demonstration of the Partitioned attribute.

 1. Go to chrome://settings/cookies and make sure that the radio button is set to "Allow all cookies" or "Block third-party cookies in Incognito".

-1. Open a new tab and navigate to https://cr2.kungfoo.net/cookies/index.php.
+1. Open a new tab and navigate to https://cr2.kungfoo.net/cookies/v2.

 1. Click "Set cookie (SameSite=None)" to set an **unpartitioned** SameSite=None cookie named "unpartitioned".